scottyhalliday/Dstructs/trees/binary/README.md

 A binary tree data structure is modeled so that each node has at most two children referred to as the left and right child.

-The contents within this directory are implementations of the linked list data structure.
+The contents within this directory are implementations of the binary tree data structure.
 Each language will build the data structure for three data types.
 1. Integer
 2. Double (Floating Point)